content-strategy-forum/csf-glossary/user-story.md

 description: A user story is a content planning technique that helps writers produce copy in relation to user needs.

-summary: A user story is a content development technique that helps writers accurately pinpoint — and focus on — the needs of a given audience type and the task information required for them to fulfull those needs — one need at a time.
+summary: A user story is a content development technique that helps writers accurately pinpoint — and focus on — the needs of a given audience type and the task information required to fulfull them — one need at a time.

 figname: fig-user-story
 figalt: The user story model.